Vessel Digital Marketing

 (h) Availability of backups is not guaranteed.

-3.3 Search Engine Optimization.
+3.3 Marketing Services.
 Client understands, acknowledges and agrees that:

-(a) The Client will receive 5 hours per month for SEO services.
+(a) The Client will receive 10 - 20 hours per month for marketing services, based on service level selected.
 If more time is needed Vessel may impose an hourly rate of $150 per hour, billed in 15-minute increments, to complete the additional work.

 4. OWNERSHIP AND LICENSES.

 4.1 Vessel Retains Ownership, But Grants Client License.
 Vessel retains ownership in any work product related to this project, but grants the Client to use the work product.
 The Client cannot re-sell the work product.
 To avoid confusion, work product is the finished product, as well as drafts, notes, materials, mockups, hardware, designs, inventions, patents, code, and anything else that Vessel works on—that is, conceives, creates, designs, develops, invents, works on, or reduces to practice—as part of this project, whether before the date of this Contract or after.
 Vessel grants the Client license to this work product for the duration of this contract.
 Upon contract termination or suspension all Client rights to any work product will be revoked.
-The Client has the option to purchase the rights to the work product for no less than $5,000.
-Vessel cannot guarantee the functionality of work product upon transfer.
+The Client may purchase full ownership rights to work product for a one-time fee of $5,000 for website-related work product and $25,000 for app-related work product.
+Vessel retains sole discretion to determine the nature of the work product.
+Ownership transfer includes all related intellectual property rights to the extent that such rights are transferable.
+However, Vessel does not guarantee the functionality, usability, or compatibility of the work product after the transfer and is not responsible for any maintenance, updates, or support post-transfer unless otherwise agreed in writing.

 4.2 Your Sites, Accounts, and Users Are Your Responsibility.
 You websites, applications, social media accounts, and directory listings (“Sites and Accounts”) may have their own visitors, customers, and users (“End Users”), You understand and agree that (a) your Sites and Accounts and your End Users are your responsibility; (b) you’re solely responsible for providing products, services and support to your End Users; (c) you’re solely responsible for compliance with any laws or regulations related to your Sites and Accounts and/or your End Users; and (d) your ability to create, share or otherwise operate your Sites and Accounts may be limited by the extent to which your Sites and Accounts include Licensed Content.
 We’re not liable for, and won’t provide you with any legal advice regarding, your Sites and Accounts or your End Users.
 This does not limit or affect any liability we may have to you separately for any breach of the other provisions of this Contract.